|Dates / Deadlines:|

 To aid students in preparing for their study abroad experience in England, the descriptions below serve to provide a preliminary sense of the Humanities Program’s “core” courses.

-(HUM 209): Studies in the Humanities I. Humanities 209 is an intensive immersion program which will take place primarily in the city of London as the first component of the Dickinson Humanities Program sequence.
+Humanities course taught by Dickinson Resident Director: This is an intensive immersion program which will take place primarily in the city of London as the first component of the Dickinson Humanities Program sequence.
 It is required of all students in the Humanities Program.
 The course combines class sessions and site visits to explore London and its environs as a vehicle for understanding key questions about how various humanistic pursuits both contribute to and reflect a sense of national identity.
 It will provide the essential tools needed to effectively “read” a new environment through a humanistic lens.

 While UEA does not have a formal intern system, many positions (both paid and voluntary) can be found both on and off campus.
 If you are looking for an internship, a good place to start is at the Volunteer Office at UEA.